0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk-core-functionality/proof-generation/JWZ.md

 ## JWZ

 JWZ stands for JSON Web Zero-Knowledge.
-Based on the existing secure messaging standards, namely, JWM (JSON Web Message) and JWT (JSON Web Token), JWZ is a standard format for representing and sending the secured messages backed by zero-knowledge technology.
+Based on the existing secure messaging standards, namely, JWM (JSON Web Message) and JWT (JSON Web Token),

+JWZ is a standard format for representing and sending secure messages backed by zero-knowledge technology.
 It is a novel way of providing interaction between two parties that intend to exchange messages while keeping the sender's public keys hidden.
-The proof that the sdk generates is packed in the JWZ format and sent to the Verifier using `callbackUrl`.
+The proof that the SDK generates is packed in the JWZ format and sent to the Verifier using `callbackUrl`.

 ## Structure of JWZ

-JWZ is separated in three parts: header, body (payload message) and the zk proof (proving taht we are what we are sat=ying, i..e we are the ones taht are signing and generating the prrof).
+JWZ structure can be separated into three parts: header, body (payload message) and the zk proof (proving that we are what we are claiming to be true, i.e. we are the ones that are signing and generating the proof).
 JWZ is used both on the issuer and the Verifier side authentication.
 An example of JWZ is given below:

 **Example of JWZ Structure**